Importing data from EEG devices¶

-The EDF+ files may contain an annotation channel which can be used to store
+EDF+ files may contain annotation channels which can be used to store trigger

 BioSemi data format (.bdf)¶

 BioSemi amplifiers do not perform “common mode noise rejection” automatically.
-The signals in the EEG file are the voltages between each electrode and CMS active electrode, which still contain some CM noise (50 Hz, ADC reference noise, etc., see the BioSemi FAQ for further detail).
-Thus, it is advisable to choose a reference (e.g., a single channel like Cz, average of linked mastoids, average of all electrodes, etc.) on import of BioSemi data to avoid losing signal information.
+The signals in the EEG file are the voltages between each electrode and the CMS active electrode, which still contain some CM noise (50 Hz, ADC reference noise, etc.).
+The BioSemi FAQ provides more details on this topic.
+Therefore, it is advisable to choose a reference (e.g., a single channel like Cz, average of linked mastoids, average of all electrodes, etc.) after importing BioSemi data to avoid losing signal information.
 The data can be re-referenced later after cleaning if desired.

-The data samples in a BDF file are represented in a 3-byte (24-bit) format.
-Since 3-byte raw data buffers are not presently supported in the fif format these data will be changed to 4-byte integers in the conversion.
+Data samples in a BDF file are represented in a 3-byte (24-bit) format.
+Since 3-byte raw data buffers are not presently supported in the FIF format, these data will be changed to 4-byte integers in the conversion.

 General data format (.gdf)¶